Applications for the 2020-21 academic year will open in April 2020

 Supervised mentorship by a qualified professional

-Mentors have a minimum of 3 years post-education experience in a field related to kinesiology and physical education
+Mentors have a minimum of 3 years of post-education experience in a field related to kinesiology and physical education

 Activities and tasks related to kinesiology and physical education